wyxfhb/jettl/README.md

 ### Queue jettl not enforced, but encouraged to use a double layer for the Queue jettl i.e. a single Queue jettl top layer and infinite Queue jettls in the second layer.
 This provides very easy to understand messaging from self up to caller, and back down to a nested.
 The Queue jettls are for:
-- creating the Event, Notifier, Channel Wire jettls,
+- creating the Event jettl, Notifier jettl, and Channel Wire jettl,
 - *mainly* for transporting the necessary references to other jettls, and
 - communicating with other application instances / executables.
 This transporting of references leads to the observer pattern distributed system.